jeremytammik/tbc/a/2042_hide_ribbon.md

 That need not be.
 The [llama3v open source multi-modal LLM](https://huggingface.co/mustafaaljadery/llama3v) provides:

-- Comparable performance to GPT4-V, Gemini Ultra abd Claude Opus
+- Comparable performance to GPT4-V, Gemini Ultra and Claude Opus
 - Its model is 100x smaller
 - SOTA open source VLM for Llama3 8B
 - RAG in 10 lines of code